 Scouting teaches self-reliance.
 By taking part in fundraising, each Scout learns they can support their own program instead of just asking their families to pay for it.
 While taking part in our council’s annual fall popcorn sale, Scouts also get the chance to develop the self-confidence needed to engage with other adults and members of the public.

 You can find the current national membership fee by visiting this page on our website.
 Our council does not charge a local registration fee.
 Some units decide to charge membership dues.
-Our council encourages all units to participate in the annual fall popcorn sale to fundraise all of the money needed for a yearly program, instead of simply asking parents to reach into their own pockets.
+Our council encourages all units to participate in the annual fall popcorn sale to raise all of the money needed for a yearly program, instead of simply asking parents to reach into their own pockets.
 Additional costs include uniforms and activity fees.
 A full Cub Scout uniform costs roughly $100; a full Scouts BSA uniform costs more.
 Cub Scout summer camps range in price from $60 to more than $100, depending on the camp.
 Our Scouts BSA summer camp costs more than $300 per Scout.
 Again, fundraising is encouraged to offset or outright pay for these expenses.
 Our council also offers scholarships/financial assistance for families who need help covering these costs.

 Scoutbook is an app for mobile devices created by Shawn Jackson, a parent and active member in the Scouting community.
 Scoutbook provides a streamlined way to track advancements, unit activities, and unit communications.
 Units with active Scoutbook subscriptions can use the app to sync advancement records with BSA’s national membership database (including advancement records).
 Learn more at scoutbook.scouting.org.

 Yes!
 Scouting is for any youth who wants character development and leadership skills.
 With unique needs and circumstances, unit leaders will work with a child’s parents to provide the best Scouting experience possible.